markets & economy | december 2, 2020

 Regulatory and Trade Policy

-With major fiscal initiatives less likely in a divided government scenario, a Biden administration might look to regulatory policy to advance its agenda.
+With major fiscal initiatives less likely in a divided government scenario, the Biden administration might look to regulatory policy to advance its agenda.
 This could include efforts to shift the U.S. energy base away from fossil fuels and toward renewables.
 While new energy regulation could deter capital spending in the sector, it might reduce supply and boost energy prices, Linehan says.

 Major changes in health care policy appear unlikely, Deal says.
 And while both parties have expressed interest in regulating the big technology platform companies, their proposals are very different, making quick action doubtful.